InakiMadi/RAG_Azure_OpenAI_different_documents_in_chunks_manual_semantic_similarity_with_cosine/README.md

 - In that resource, I deployed gpt-35-turbo and text-embedding-3-small.
 - Running the code, I had the error 400 - chatCompletions isn't a function from the model I deployed.
 - I tried different versions of gpt-35-turbo, which has a chatCompletions in OpenAI, with no luck.
-- Fix: Deploy gpt-4.1.
+- Fix: Deploy gpt-4.1 instead of gpt-35-turbo.
-- Although going to portal.azure.com was the initial idea, Azure AI Foundry is really the place to select and deploy models.
+- Note: Although going to portal.azure.com is the initial idea, Azure AI Foundry is really the place to select and deploy models.

 ### Details of the project: